What Is a WISP and Why Do Tax Professionals Need One?

 Phase 4: Establish Access Controls

-Creating a WISP requires rigorous implementation of the principle of least privilege throughout your organization.
-This fundamental security concept means employees receive only the minimum system access and data permissions necessary to perform their specific job functions.
-Overly broad access permissions dramatically increase organizational risk by expanding the potential impact of compromised credentials, insider threats, or social engineering attacks.
+Creating a WISP requires rigorous implementation of the principle of least privilege.
+This means employees receive only the minimum system access and data permissions necessary to perform their specific job functions.
+Overly broad permissions dramatically increase risk by expanding the potential impact of compromised credentials, insider threats, or social engineering attacks.

 - Unique user accounts — Every employee must have individual login credentials.
 Shared accounts eliminate audit trails and accountability.